Mymensingh District: Rivers

 Mymensingh district has several rivers and numerous smaller khals and beels.
 The Old Brahmaputra river flows through the district in a southeasterly direction, entering the district at its tripoint with Jamalpur and Sherpur districts, passing through Mymensingh town, and finally turning southwards to form part of the border with Kishoreganj district.
 The city of Mymensingh stands on the bank of the Old Brahmaputra, as beginning in 1787 the main flow of the Brahmaputra shifted to the Jamuna River which flows west of the greater Mymensingh region.
 After about hundred years, a port city of sea vessels from England lost its status as the river became a seasonal flow.
-Some former residences of colonial officials along the side of the river in the city are nowadays government buildings.
+Some former residences of colonial officials along the riverside in the city are now government buildings.

 The Kangsha River, which arises in the Garo Hills and enters the plain in Sherpur district, flows eastward through the northern part of the district.
 It forms the border between Phulpur Upazila and Haluaghat and Dhobaura upazilas, as well as part of the border with Netrokona district.
 The Nitai river, a tributary of the Kangsha, also arises in the Garo Hills and flows southward through Dhobaura Upazila, with its lowermost course forming part of the border with Netrokona District before its confluence with the Kangsha.
 The Narsunda River, a distributary of the Old Brahmaputra, flows first northeast, then bends near Ishwarganj to go southeasterly, before turning east again while flowing through Nandail Upazila and entering Kishoreganj District.